 Start by Understanding Where Productivity is Lost

-Before you attempt to change anything about your warehouse operation (including adding or updating your small business distribution software package), be sure you understand where you might currently be losing productivity.
+Before you attempt to change anything about your warehouse operation (including adding or updating your small business distribution software), you need to understand where you might currently be losing productivity.

 In Steve Banker’s Logistics Viewpoints article, “Improving Productivity in the Warehouse,” he offers 5 hotpoints that might be slowing your warehouse operations down: